-Completed Accident Report Forms will be reviewed regularly by the Site Facilities Co-ordinators to ascertain the nature of incidents that have occurred in the college.
+Completed Accident Report Forms will be reviewed regularly by the Site Facilities Coordinators to ascertain the nature of incidents that have occurred in the College.
 This review will be in addition to any investigation of the circumstances surrounding each incident.

-All near misses must also be reported to Site facilities Co-ordinators as soon as possible so that action can be taken to investigate the causes and to prevent recurrence.
+All near misses must also be reported to Site facilities Coordinators as soon as possible so that action can be taken to investigate the causes and to prevent recurrence.

-All staff employed by SGS College and its subsidiaries must ensure that they are aware of the location of the accident book.
+All staff employed by the College must ensure that they are aware of the location of the accident book.